-White headmaster at New York Catholic school placed on leave after telling a Black student to kneel and apologize 'the African way'
+White headmaster at New York Catholic school resigns after telling a Black student to kneel and apologize 'the African way'

-(CNN)The White headmaster of a Catholic school on Long Island has been placed on leave following reports that he had a Black student kneel in apology last month, calling it "the African way" to apologize.
+(CNN)The White headmaster of a Catholic school on Long Island has resigned following reports that he had a Black student kneel in apology last month, calling it "the African way" to apologize.

-The headmaster was temporarily removed from his job at St. Martin de Porres School in Hempstead, New York, after parent Trisha Paul went to the local press regarding her 11-year-old son's treatment at the school.
+The headmaster was temporarily removed from his job at St. Martin de Porres School in Hempstead, New York, over the weekend, after parent Trisha Paul went to the local press regarding her 11-year-old son's treatment at the school.

 The incident was first reported by the New York Daily News.

-"St. Martin's neither condones nor accepts the actions of our headmaster," Brother James Conway, the school's acting headmaster, said in a statement.
-"The incident does not reflect our long, established values or the established protocols regarding student related issues."
+"The leadership of St. Martin de Porres Marianist School continues to review the incident in question to ensure that it is never repeated again in any form," the statement read.
+"It is important to assure students, parents, and faculty that this incident does not reflect our long, established value of respect for the individual or the established protocols regarding student-related issues."

-"We have launched an internal review of the incident and restated in the clearest terms what is the established and approved practice for student-faculty interaction," Conway continued.
-"Our most important mission here at St. Martin's is to provide our children with the spiritual and educational foundation that will allow them to lead exemplary lives."
+The school added that a new principal -- a mother of former students and certified school administrator -- would begin leading the school immediately

-In an interview with CNN Tuesday, Paul said she noticed her son seemed sad after school one day late last month.
+In an interview with CNN on Tuesday, Paul said she noticed her son seemed sad after school one day late last month.
 When she asked him what happened, he told her he'd been sent to the headmaster's office for working on an assignment in his Literature class during designated reading time.

 Paul said her son's teacher took the assignment, tore it up, and brought her son to the headmaster's office.
 Once there, Paul said, the headmaster told her son to kneel before the teacher in apology.